Originally Posted: Feb 1, 2016

 - 30 Questions You Need to Ask Before Choosing a College: Are you asking schools the right questions?
 This big list might surprise you.

-- 10 Important and Uncommon Questions to Ask in Your College Search: There's no such thing as a stupid question when it comes to finding your dream school.
+- 10 Uncommon Questions to Ask in Your College Search: There's no such thing as a stupid question when it comes to finding your dream school.
+Here are some important questions you may not think to ask.

 Step 4: Search for schools that fit your criteria to make your college list